 Together, we can change children’s lives – ultimately, transforming the future we all share.

-**Sources: Unless otherwise noted, facts and statistics have been sourced from Save the Children’s program and monitoring and evaluation experts, as well as published reports, including our gender equality reports.
+**Sources: Unless otherwise noted, gender inequality facts and gender inequality statistics have been sourced from Save the Children’s program and monitoring and evaluation experts, as well as published reports, including our gender equality reports.

 ***Photo credits: Victoria Zegler, Louis Leeson / Save the Children.